SanjeevDeori/LTImindtree-Project/README.md

 ## 📌 Project Description

 The **Student Grading System** is a modular, well-structured Python application designed to read student records from a CSV file, process their scores through customizable grading strategies, and generate insightful reports.

+This project was developed as part of the LTIMindtree training program, demonstrating practical application of Python programming concepts learned during the online session training.

 It follows **clean architecture principles** by separating models, services, and utilities, making the code easy to understand, extend, and maintain.